ovanderzee/resource-server/README.md

 # stream-statics
 Lightweight webserver for testing and demonstrating front-end projects, running HTTP, HTTPS or HTTP/2.
+A command to terminate the server is included.

 ## Mime types
 A limited set of common mime-types is used.